Continuity View

 | Failure Memory | Relevant unresolved or recent failure patterns |

-| Area Memory | Repo areas with execution/failure/strategy signal |
+| Internal area hints | Repo areas with execution/failure/strategy signal, shown only as bounded diagnostic hints |

 | RepoMap | Optional structural path and symbol hints |